Tokyo Olympics to allow local fans — but with strict limits

-Organizers set a limit of 50% capacity — up to a maximum of 10,000 fans — for each Olympic venue, and officials said that if coronavirus cases rise again the rules could be changed and fans could still be barred all together.
+Organizers set a limit of 50% capacity — up to a maximum of 10,000 fans, all of whom must be Japanese residents — for each Olympic venue, regardless of whether it is indoors or outdoors.
+Officials said that if coronavirus cases rise again the rules could be changed and fans could still be barred all together.
 Spectators from abroad were banned several months ago, and now some local fans who have tickets will be forced to give them up.

 The decision comes as opposition among Japanese to holding the Games in July remains high, though may be softening, and as new infections in Tokyo have begun to subside.